- 1 Hey Veterans: Are You Concerned About Losing Your Savings and Investments in An Economic Slowdown?

 Economists argue that either this is a good thing for US consumers, or it means nothing.

 I prefer to look at it as a scorecard.
-Per this article, in the 1950’s and 1960’s the US was the world’s leading trade powerhouse.
-I am not saying that life was perfect during that time period.
+Per www.epi.org, in the 1950’s and 1960’s the US was the world’s leading trade powerhouse.
+I am not saying that life was perfect during that time period by any means.

-However, anyone living in that environment then, if magically transported to our time, would be surprised to learn that America is not the #1 country owed money, but is now the #1 borrower!
+However, if you were a wage earner living in that environment who was then magically transported to our time, you would be very surprised to learn that America is not the #1 country owed money, but is now the #1 borrower!
+And what happened to the stay-at-home wife and debt-free lifestyle?

 10. Health care premiums nation-wide have gone up by double and triple digits.

-Some states increased premiums 116 percent last year alone.
+Some states increased premiums 116 percent in 2017.
 The state of the worker (or potential worker) is in serious jeopardy if they teeter on the edge of bankruptcy every time they have a child, or break a bone.

 11. The US infrastructure is really in need of repair.